Blazor in 2026: Server vs WebAssembly vs United — A Practical Guide

 }

 - Start with static SSR by default.
 Only add interactivity where users actually need it.
-This gives you the best performance baseline.

 Comments